After Myanmar coup, Biden’s Asian allies may balk at sanctions against military

 “Sanctions will help make the U.S. feel better psychologically about having whacked the generals, but it won’t mean much in economic terms if America’s friends and allies in Asia keep working with the junta,” Hiebert said.

 Japan is a key player.
 The most important American ally in Asia also prides itself on its close historical ties to Myanmar.
-Tokyo didn’t join in with international sanctions during Myanmar’s previous period of military rule and wouldn’t support sweeping sanctions now, experts said.
+Tokyo did not join international sanctions during Myanmar’s previous period of military rule and would not support sweeping sanctions now, experts said.

 Economic ties boomed after Myanmar began a transition to quasi-democratic rule last decade.
 More than 400 Japanese companies do business in the country, according to the Japan External Trade Organization, an eightfold increase since 2011, making products such as cars and beer.